aj3423/vosk-sound-test/README.md

 ### Troubleshooting

 1. Low sound quality

 Maybe you're using some bluetooth airbuds like "airpods".
-Especialy for Linux, the input sound frequency is limited to 8000 at bluetooth stack, 16000 is a minimal frequency for VOSK to work well.
+For system like Linux, the input sound frequency is limited to 8000 at bluetooth stack, 16000 is a minimal frequency for VOSK to work well.
 A dedicated wired/wireless microphone should work.

 2. It doesn't work at all

 Open the system sound manager, verify the recording device while this program is capturing.
 Sometimes a wrong device is choosed by default.

 ### Build from source